 The easiest way to get to the Dolomites is by car or by arranging a private shuttle.
 Some areas also have good connections by public transport, but it really depends on where exactly you are traveling to/from.
 You can also visit the Dolomites with an organized tour from various locations including Venice, Lake Garda, or Bolzano.

 To make the most of a trip to the Dolomites, you’ll definitely need a car.
 While in high season there are buses between some of the major tourist areas in the Dolomites, they usually only run a few times a day and aren’t always very reliable.
-So if you want to explore the Dolomites to the fullest, it’s best to visit by car.
+Public transport is doable for some places, but if you want to explore the Dolomites to the fullest, it’s best to visit by car.
 You can easily rent a car at any bigger city or airport and car hire prices are very reasonable in Italy.
+We use this website to find the best deals for car rental for our trips.

 While you can visit some of the nicest places in the Dolomites in one or two days, you should really plan at least 5-6 days if you want to explore the region somewhat deeper.
 This will allow you to quickly see most of the Dolomites best places mentioned in this list and do a few of the best hikes.
 If you want to drive all the scenic roads, do all the hikes, and visit all the places mentioned in this article, you’ll need at least 2 weeks and they will be packed.
 My advice is not to try to see ‘everything’, but to choose a few places and take your time to enjoy the scenery!